tueimage/essential-skills/python-essentials.md

     print('List contains more than 10 items')
 ```

 You can add as many `elif` statements between the `if` and `else` as you want.
-You can also nest if blocks, by indenting once more, i.e.
+You can also nest if blocks, by indenting once more, i.e.:

 ```python
 if condition1: